-A guide to accounting for business combinations (third edition)
+A guide to accounting for business combinations (fourth edition)

 Changes made by the FASB to existing guidance for which there are significantly deferred effective dates, as well as changes to existing guidance that are in the process of being made by the FASB, are highlighted in this edition of the guide.
-Additional information about these changes can be found in our summary, Business combinations: In motion.
-This summary is updated as significant standard-setting activities occur (e.g., issuance of a proposed or final ASU).
+The publication date for this guide is June 30, 2020.
+For the FASB’s standard-setting activities since that date, refer to the FASB’s website.